durrantlab/autogrow4/tutorial/TUTORIAL.md

 1. Remove all ligands, water, or non-protein atoms.
 This can be done in a PDB viewer such as Pymol or VMD.
-   - If drugs are already bound to target pocket, one may want to use that ligand to define the pocket prior to removing it.
+   - If ligands are already bound to target pocket, one may want to use that ligand to define the pocket prior to removing it.
 2. Remove chains not being tested.
    - ie. Many protein structures contains multiple protein chains and even